 Riboflavin (or vitamin B2) is vital for weight loss.
 It plays a key role in carbohydrate, fat, and protein metabolism.
-Enzymes in the body need it to excrete energy from food.
-Obese people who start eating less or start exercising, in order, to burn more fat, have higher daily needs!
+Obese people on diet have higher daily needs!

 Health benefits of riboflavin (vitamin B2)

 Riboflavin is a water-soluble B-vitamin.
 It’s also known as vitamin B2.
 We have to get sufficient amounts every day.
 The body can’t store it.

 Riboflavin plays a key role in the proper function of many enzymes.[1,2]